 I am currently a tenure-track Assistant Professor of Digital Media & Rhetoric in the Department of English Language and Literature at the University of Waterloo, in Waterloo, Canada.
 Previously, I was tenure-track in the Department of Cultural Studies at Lingnan University, Hong Kong.

 I have been an Instructor in the Faculty of Translation, Linguistics, and Cultural Studies (site in German) at the Johannes Gutenberg University of Mainz in Germany.

-Covering the studies of media studies, the critical and creative digital humanities, digital narratives, contemporary literature, and cultural studies, my interdisciplinary teaching experience has developed my pedagogical skills to be flexible enough to complement different areas, levels, and methods of study.
+Covering the studies of media, narrativity, communication, and culture, my interdisciplinary teaching experience has developed my pedagogical skills to be flexible enough to complement different areas, levels, and methods of study.
 I offer particular expertise in two areas: interactive and tool-based approaches (as part of digital culture); and skill-building methods in writing.
 Both are shaped to complement the unique needs of my students.